Herpes 1 & 2

 What else should I know about herpes testing?

 The window period for herpes antibodies to develop after infection can be anywhere from 2 weeks to 6 months.
 In the early stage of infection, antibodies may not reach detectable levels.
 This can vary from person to person.
 So, for this reason, it is possible to get a false-negative result.
-If you believe you have been infected, a repeat test at 3 months after exposure may be recommended.
+If you believe you have been infected, test 2 weeks after exposure, then retest 3 months later to confirm your status.
 There is also a very small chance of a false-positive results.
 If you believe that your risk for herpes is very low, it is recommended to have another test done at a later date to confirm the results.

 When your results are ready, we will put you in touch with a physician on the phone... at no extra cost.
 Depending on your situation, he or she will advise you on next steps and, if necessary, prescribe treatment.